cmcnicholas/alloy-botty-town/Assets/Prefabs/README.txt

 make sure you.

-1. name any new models correctly following convention
-2. add the models to any mappings required e.g. switch blocks
+1. create an empty parent named correctly (the key will be used to match to a dodi)
+2. add the model as a child of the parent, call it Asset
+3. add the AssetController script to the parent and link the Asset property to the child Asset
+4. go find any switch statements that need to incorporate the new asset using your name as the key
-3. set them to "not receive shadows"
+5. set the Asset to "not receive shadows"
-4. reflection probes set to "simple"
+6. set the Asset reflection probes set to "simple"
-5. add a "Mesh Collider" component to the model (otherwise you won't be able to highlight it and you can run through it)
+7. add a "Mesh Collider" to the Asset (otherwise you won't be able to highlight it and you can run through it)